-Italian card games are a well-sought out choice for leisure, finding play in parties and gatherings alike.
-Italian card games stem from their long history, and due to the similarities with the traditional Italian card deck and the modern standard of the 52-card deck, traditional games still see play to this day, centuries later.
+Italian card games are a well-sought-out choice for leisure, finding play at parties and gatherings alike.
+These games stem from their long history, and due to the similarities between the traditional Italian card deck and the modern standard of the 52-card deck, traditional games still see play to this day, centuries later.

 What is the History of Italian Card Games?

 Italian card games’ history can be traced back to the late 14th century.
 The first known cards are believed to be brought from Mamluk Egypt, with localizations in terms of the imagery used.
 Before the merger of the many independent states, Italy existed as many different regions, forming a varied melting pot for card game influences.

 The traditional Italian cards used the Latin suits of sword, cups, coins, and clubs, and had three face cards of the Knave, Knight, and King.
 Due to the regional variance, it was common to find use of Spanish, French, and German suits in circulation.
 As expected, the modern-day play uses the easily available standard 52-card deck, with cards removed to emulate the traditional shrunken decks.

 The shrunken decks most commonly used in Italy card games were the 40-card stripped deck, which can be played using the Anglo-American 52-card deck by removing the 8, 9, and 10 cards.
 Games popular during the 1500s are still played today, examples being Primero and Ombre.

 One of the most popular Italian card games, Primero uses the Spanish 40-card deck and is a Matching game.
 The game involves 2-6 players, and the goal is to build a 4-card hand with the largest possible value.

 The game uses special hand conditions, with the strongest being the titular Primero, consisting of one card from each of the 4-suits.
 Unlike common practice, the face cards have the lowest values in this game.